franzparks/Conference-App/README.md

 - `getSessionsInWishlist()`
    query for all the sessions in a conference that the user is interested in

+- `deleteSessionInWishlist(SessionKey)`
+   removes the session from the user’s list of sessions they are interested in attending

 ## Task 3: Work on indexes and queries

 ### Part 1: Come up with 2 additional queries